-Economic Well Being aims to equip pupils with the knowledge, skills and attributes to make the most of the changing opportunities in today's global markets.
+The Careers and Library Services aims to equip pupils with the knowledge, skills and attributes to make the most of the changing opportunities in today's global markets.
 It helps students form realistic and positive views of their needs and capabilities so that they can make effective decisions.
 It improves motivation and progression by helping pupils see the relevance of what they learn in school to their future lives.

-Economic Well Being is developed in Key Stage 4 through four main areas:
+The Careers and Library Services helps students develop in Key Stage 4 through five main areas:

 - I. Careers

 - 2. Work Related Learning

 - 3. Work Experience

 - 4. Enterprise

+- 5. Library provision

-The Economic Wellbeing Office is situated near the Learning Resource Centre and the opening times are clearly displayed.
-Appointments can be made with both the Economic Wellbeing Co-ordinator and the Careers Adviser to discuss any of the above and this facility is available to both parents and students.
+The Careers Office and Library have their opening times clearly displayed.
+Appointments can be made with staff in these areas to discuss any of the above and this facility is available to both parents/carers and students.